 Outcome 1: The pre-empt

 An editor wants to get rid of the other editors reading, so they make a tasty offer known as a pre-empt in a bid to avoid your book selling to another publishing house, or being taken to auction.
-While pre-empts sound like the dream scenario (they are essentially guaranteeing you an offer), you need to consider whether the editor is the right fit, if this is the publisher you want, and if the offer is what you really want.
+While pre-empts sound like the dream scenario (they are essentially guaranteeing you an offer), you still need to consider whether the editor is the right fit, if this is the publisher you want, and if the offer is what you really want.
 They also come with a deadline, during which time your literary agent will frantically nudge the other editors left in the round to reveal their hand.
 If you have multiple interested parties, you can turn down the pre-empt and your agent will take it to auction.
 Exciting.

 Outcome 2: The auction